jakewheeler/line-bot/README.md

 - `!help` - Lists all available commands and how to use them
 - `!time` - Gets the current time in the Yamagata Prefecture in Japan
 - `!weather` - Gets the current temperature and humidity details in Yamagata Prefecture in Japan
-- `!beer` - Gets a random beer and its ABV%
-- `!rs [item name]` - Given an Old School Runescape item, gets the current price of the item from the Grand Exchange
-- `!ac` - Gets the remaining days until Animal Crossing: New Horizons is released
 - `!usdjpy [usd]` - Given an amount in US dollars, gets the equivalent amount in Japanese Yen
 - `!jpyusd [jpy]` - Given an amount in Japanese Yen, gets the equivalent amount in US dollars
 - `!josh` - Calls Josh a random emoji 🤠
 - `!friday` - Adds Friday hype video to the chat (only works on Fridays)
 - `!cl` - Changelog command shows the latest 3 commits in the repository
-- `!covid [date range]` - Gets the difference in COVID-19 in Erie, PA cases and deaths between the date range provided
 - `!coffeemoney` - Gets the total amount of money I've spent on coffee this month ☕️

-## Payment Commands

-- `!bankhelp` - Lists all commands below
-- `!register [username]` - Register an account at the bank
-- `!members` - Lists all members of the bank
-- `!ubi` - Members can use this command to collect a paycheck once per day
-- `!balance` - Check your account balance
-- `!pay [username] [amount]` - Transfer a specified amount of money to another user